easy-as-python/repo-man/docs/index.rst

 .. code-block:: shell

-    $ repo-man list --type some-flavor
+    $ repo-man list --type some-type
     repo-one
     repo-two

-Listing flavors for a repository
+Listing types for a repository
 ++++++++++++++++++++++++++++++++

 .. code-block:: shell

-    $ repo-man flavors repo-one
+    $ repo-man types repo-one
-    some-flavor
+    some-type

 Adding a repository
 +++++++++++++++++++

-You can add a repository to an existing flavor:
+You can add a repository to an existing type:

 .. code-block:: shell

-    $ repo-man add repo-four --type some-flavor
+    $ repo-man add repo-four --type some-type

-You can also add a repository to an existing flavor:
+You can also add a repository to an existing type:

 .. code-block:: shell

-    $ repo-man add repo-five --type some-brand-new-flavor
+    $ repo-man add repo-five --type some-brand-new-type

-Listing known flavors
+Listing known types
 +++++++++++++++++++++

 .. code-block:: shell

     $ repo-man sniff --known
-    some-flavor
+    some-type
-    some-other-flavor
+    some-other-type

 Combining with other tools
 ++++++++++++++++++++++++++

 The value of repo-man comes in when combining its output with other tools.
-As an example, you can iterate over all the repositories of a given flavor to take some action:
+As an example, you can iterate over all the repositories of a given type to take some action:

 .. code-block:: shell

-    $ for repo in $(repo-man list --type some-flavor); do cd $repo;
+    $ for repo in $(repo-man list --type some-type); do cd $repo;
         # take some action;
         cd ..;